wachuka7/Vendor-sweets/README.md

 ## Introduction
 This is a Sweet-Vendor project that implements a RESTful API for managing vendors, sweets, and their relationships.
 It provides endpoints for CRUD operations on vendors, sweets, and vendor sweets.
 This `README.md` gives the API documentation, outlines the available endpoints, their functionalities, and expected responses.

+## Deployment
+This API has been deployed and you can access it at [https://phase4-codechallenge-2.onrender.com/](https://phase4-codechallenge-2.onrender.com/).

 ## Setup
 To set up the project: